EdWorld Internet Topics

 Lesson Plan

 Take advantage of a "teachable moment" when the first snow falls in your town and show your students the amazing array of patterns snowflakes display.
 Introduce this activity by distributing white paper and scissors and asking students to create a snowflake.
 You may give simple instructions, but encourage the students to make their own unique designs.
-(If you need a few snowflake samples to refresh your memory, check out Snowflake Patterns for Kids.)
+If you need a few snowflake samples to refresh your memory, check out the links below:

 Once the snowflakes have been cut, have the students open them up and compare their shapes and sizes.
 How are the snowflakes similar and different?
 Discuss the students' findings.
 Like the students' snowflakes, real snowflakes are also unique.
 Share some snow facts: